ab12a/Ecommerce-batch-pipeline/README.md

 # Project Overview

-The objective of this project is to build a reproducible batch data processing system capable of processing large-scale e-commerce event data.
+The objective of this project is to build a reproducible batch data processing system capable of processing large scale e-commerce event data.

 The pipeline performs the following tasks: